mongodb/docs/source/usage.rst

 - "**Host Down**" is triggered when a ``mongod`` or other monitored instance restarts or fails to check in to MMS.

-- "**Agent Down** is triggered when the agent fails to report to MMS for 2 minutes.
+- "**Agent Down**" is triggered when the agent fails to report to MMS for 2 minutes.

 MMS will add Additional alert types in the near future.